When people hear the term “holistic,” they typically think about alternative medicine.

-- Kelp – biotin, bromine, calcium, choline, copper, inositol, iodine, potassium, selenium, vitamins A, B, C and E, and zinc.
+- Kelp – biotin, bromine, calcium, choline, copper, inositol, iodine, potassium, selenium, vitamins A, B, C, E, and zinc.

 - Yogurt – probiotics and good bacteria for the dog's digestive health.

-Today, the most effective for dogs are fish oil supplements, and scientifically proven.
+Today, the most effective for dogs are scientifically proven fish oil supplements.

 Dog's Natural Environment and Lifestyle

-Beyond dog food and pet medication, the dog’s way of life must also be considered.
+Beyond dog food and pet medication, you must also consider the dog’s way of life.
 This aspect could be a serious dilemma for most pet owners who want to raise dogs holistically.
-You shouldn’t let it deter you from going with the holistic dog health approach, however, and here’s why.

 Methods of Holistic Dog Health Approach